California Book Awards

 CALIFORNIA BOOK AWARDS JURY

-Chris Chen is assistant professor of literature at the University of California at Santa Cruz.
-Chen has published poetry, essays, interviews and reviews in boundary 2, the South Atlantic Quarterly, Crayon, 1913: A Journal of Forms, and the Los Angeles Review of Books.
-He is completing a book-length comparative study of contemporary African American and Asian American experimental poetry.
+Christopher Chen is an associate professor of literature and creative writing at the University of California at Santa Cruz.
+Chen has published articles, poetry, interviews and reviews in boundary 2, Post45 Contemporaries, 1913: A Journal of Forms, The Los Angeles Review of Books, and The New Inquiry.
+He is the author of Literature and Race in the Democracy of Goods (Bloomsbury, 2022), a comparative study of contemporary Black and Asian North American experimental poetry.

 Peter Fish is a San Francisco-based writer, editor and teacher.
 For many years travel editor of Sunset magazine, he now writes regularly for the San Francisco Chronicle, Via, Coastal Living and other publications.
 In fall of 2018 he was Rachel Rivers-Coffey Distinguished Professor of Creative Writing at Appalachian State University; he currently teaches travel and nature writing for Stanford Continuing Studies.
 His fiction has appeared most recently in The Sewanee Review.